top of page

 Noam Chomsky theory.
 Social manipulation of reality

-Avram Noam Chomsky, an American professor of linguistics at the University of Arizona and institute professor emeritus at Massachusetts Institute of Technology, MIT, is one of the most cited scientists in the world.
+Avram Noam Chomsky, an American Laureate Professor of Linguistics at the University of Arizona and Institute Professor Emeritus at Massachusetts Institute of Technology, MIT, is one of the most cited scientists in the world.
 This is partly due to his rich work (he has written over 150 books on topics such as linguistics, war, and politics) but also to many, often moving, quotes.
-He is called the father of modern linguistics, and his no. one contribution to the achievements of Mankind is the theory of linguistics.
-He is also a major figure in analytic philosophy and one of the founders of cognitive science.

-American socialist Noam Chomsky: a short biography.
+American linguist and philosopher Noam Chomsky: a short biography.

-From a young age, Chomsky had a wide and varied interest, and his greatest passion was linguistics.
+From a young age, Chomsky had a wide and varied interests, and his greatest passion was linguistics.
 He admitted that his father's doctoral dissertation on David Kimhi’s medieval Hebrew grammar influenced his later thinking about language skills.
 As a young man, he frequented alternative bookstores in New York.
 That might have influenced his ability to think independently and shaped his sensitivity to disinformation.

 From his first marriage, he has two daughters, Aviva and Diana, and a son, Harry.
 Aviva is a professor of history and coordinator of Latin American and Caribbean studies at Salem State University in Massachusetts.
 She previously taught at Bates College in Maine and was a research fellow at Harvard University, where she specialized in the history of the Caribbean and Latin America.

-He gained international recognition mainly thanks to his revolutionary linguistic concepts published in the second half of the 1950s.
+He gained international recognition thanks to his revolutionary linguistic concepts published in the second half of the 1950s.
 His work in the field of linguistics changed the way people perceive and understand language and its structure.
 The theory of Transformational-Generative Grammar, co-created with Morris Halle, stands out.

-He also opposed the then-prevailing behaviorism and its prominent representative B. F. Skinner.
+He also opposed the then-prevailing behaviorism and its prominent representative, B. F. Skinner.
 The behaviorist movement treated the brain as a black box.
 Stimuli enter, and reactions emerge, but we do not know what is happening inside.

-The strongest criticism of this concept is Chomsky's review of Skinner's publication titled Verbal Behavior.
-He strongly opposed the statement that language is a set of learned habits.
-He also introduced an important distinction between internal and external language.
-In his opinion, human language is used internally, not for external communication.
 In external communication, the so-called e-language (English external) is used, which consists of many forms that do not constitute a coherent whole.
-Almost everything we do consciously or unconsciously can be used to communicate, for example, clothing, non-verbal messages, pheromones, etc. - but this is not language.
+Almost everything we do consciously or unconsciously can be used to communicate.
+For example, clothing, nonverbal messages, pheromones, etc..
+But this is not language.
 For example, there is no grammatical syntax.
-Communication can be characterized by great creativity, but communication is not language.
+Communication can be characterized by great creativity, but it is not language.
 The two concepts must be correctly distinguished.

-He has been involved in numerous political movements, mainly in the fields of civil rights, human values, democracy, and global issues.
+He has been involved in numerous political movements, mainly in the fields of civil rights, human rights, democracy, and global issues.
 He was critical of US foreign policy, mainly in the context of what he considered senseless military interventions and the violation of human rights.
 He clearly expressed his controversial and critical opinions on this subject.

-In addition to linguistics, his works cover such topics as globalization, capitalism, the free market, media theory, psychological abuse, and the role of intellectuals in society.
+In addition to linguistics, his works cover topics such as globalization, capitalism, the free market, media theory, psychological abuse, and the role of intellectuals in society.

-Noam Chomsky's theory of reality manipulation
+Noam Chomsky's theory of reality manipulation.

 1. Distract attention